loomis/connected-edge/docs/docs/prerequisites/laptop.md

 ## Ubuntu on Windows 10

-If you have a Windows 10 laptop and do not want to change the operating system, [Ubuntu on Windows](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6) provides the Ubuntu Linux interface as an application running within
+If you have a Windows 10 machine and do not want to change the operating system, [Ubuntu on Windows](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6) provides the Ubuntu Linux interface as an application running within